-Oil and natural gas industry participants, including Paramount, are a potential target for vandals, terrorists and cyberterrorists.
-The possibility that the Company's or third-party systems, facilities or infrastructure may be direct targets of, or indirect casualties of, an act of vandalism, terrorism or cyberterrorism and the implementation of security measures as a precaution against such attacks may result in increased cost to the Company's business.
-If any of the Company's systems, properties, wells, facilities or infrastructure or those of third-parties that the Company utilizes are the subject of a serious act of vandalism, a terrorist attack or a cyberterrorist attack, it may have a material adverse effect on the Company.
+Oil and natural gas industry participants, including Paramount, are a potential target for thieves, vandals and terrorists.
+The possibility that the Company's or third-party systems, facilities or infrastructure may be direct targets of, or indirect casualties of, acts of theft, vandalism or terrorism and the implementation of security measures as a precaution against such attacks may result in increased cost to the Company's business.
+If any of the Company's systems, properties, wells, facilities or infrastructure or those of third-parties that the Company utilizes are the subject of a serious act of theft, vandalism or terrorism, it may have a material adverse effect on the Company.